LarryWang29/Image-Analysis/README.md

 - `Q2-2.py` produces results and figures used for part 2 of Question 2.
 - `Q2-3.py` produces results and figures used for part 3 of Question 2.
 - `Q3-1.py` contains script used for Gradient Descent used in part 1 of Question 3.
 - `Q3-2.py` contains script used for training the Learned Gradient Desceent network, as well as script used for evaluation of other benchmarking methods, such as FBP and TV.
-The implementation of the `torch.nn` models are migrated to the file `LGD_models.py`; this file contains the completed implementations of `prox_net` and `LGD_net`.
+The completed implementations of the networks are migrated to the file `LGD_models.py`; this file contains the completed implementations of `prox_net` and `LGD_net`.
+The completed training scripts for the network is included in `Q3-2.py`.

-To run the script, simply run the desired file in command line:
+To run scripts, simply run the desired file in command line:

 ```{Python}
 python Q1-coins.py # This will generate all figures used in the coins segmentation in Question 1